-Angus Winchester supervises 6 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Angus Winchester supervises 2 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

 My research falls under two headings: landscape history, particularly of upland areas; and local and regional identity in northern England, especially Cumbria.
 Much of my recent work has been on the history of resource management on common land and, in particular, the role of manor courts.
-Current projects include building a corpus of manorial byelaws from northern England and directing the Victoria County History of Cumbria project.
+Current projects include building a corpus of manorial byelaws from northern England and Editorship of the Victoria County History.